- Design: Hirotaka Sato, Shintaro Takeda

 - Total floor area: 272.58m2

-- Structure: RGB STRUCTURE + Hirotsugu Tsuboi Structural Design Office
+- Structure: RGB STRUCTURE + Koji Tsuboi Structural Design Office

 - Completion: 2013.2

-A three-story wooden house built on the hill of Daizawa.
+A three-story wooden house on the hill of Daizawa.

-First, the corner of the site was designated R, and a large continuous wall was used to divide the interior space with high privacy from the public exterior space.
-The outer walls are diagonally wiped with galvalume steel plates like scales, creating the characteristic appearance of this house.
+First of all, the corner of the site is rounded, and a gently continuous large wall divides the interior space with high privacy and the public exterior space.
+The outer wall is made of galvalume steel plate, which is wiped diagonally like scales to create the characteristic appearance of this house.

-The interior has a complex cross section with six floors.
-By making effective use of the six layers of floors, we create a spacious and comfortable space.
+The interior has a complicated cross-sectional shape with six layers of floors.
+By making effective and dense use of the six floors, we have created a spacious and relaxing space.

-The first floor has a living room, entrance, and parking lot.
-The living room is a pillar-free space with a ceiling height of 1 m.
-The garden side is a 4.2-meter-high wooden sash that can be fully opened.
-By opening these windows, the living room and the external space are integrated.
+The first floor is the living room, the entrance, and the parking lot.
+The garden side has a wooden sash that can be fully opened with a height of 4.2m, and by opening this window, the living room and the outside space are integrated.

-When going up from the first floor to the half floor, it connects to the dining kitchen integrated with the living room.
-The kitchen is a special seat where you can overlook the whole family gathering while cooking.
+If you go up half a floor from the first floor, you will be connected to the dining kitchen that is integrated with the living room.
+The kitchen is a special seat where you can overlook the entire space where the family gathers while cooking.

-In the back of the dining room, there is a Japanese-style room using old materials for Kurado and lattice doors.
-The walls of the Japanese-style room are polished with black stucco, the tataki are washed out with coral, and a special plaster finish using metal is used between the floors.
+At the back of the dining room, a Japanese-style room was set up using old materials for the storehouse door and lattice door.
+The walls of the Japanese-style room are finished with polished black plaster, the facing is washed out coral, and the alcove has a special plaster finish using metal.

-In addition to the wood stove, the floors on the first and second floors are equipped with thermal storage floor heating, making it possible to spend comfortably in winter despite the height of the ceiling.
+In addition to the wood-burning stove, the floors of the first and second floors are equipped with thermal storage floor heating, making it possible to spend a comfortable time even in winter despite the height of the ceiling.